tomtom-international/commisery/README.md

   --help                          Show this message and exit.

 Commands:
-  check     Checks whether commit messages adhere to the Convention Commits... commit    Creates a conventional commit overview  Lists the accepted Conventional Commit tags and Rules (incl.
+  check         Checks whether commit messages adhere to the Convention Commits... commit        Creates a conventional commit next-version  Provides the next version based on Conventional Commit... overview      Lists the accepted Conventional Commit tags and Rules (incl.
 ```

 ### Create and Commit a new Conventional Commit